eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: server

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-addserver <ip/host> [port [password]]
+addserver <ip/host> [[+]port [password]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   Description: adds a server to the list of servers Eggdrop will connect to.
+Prefix the port with '+' to indicate an SSL-protected port.
 A port value is required if password is to be specified.

   Returns: nothing